 We’re about a year and a half out from Disney’s live action remake of Mulan, and the excitement is real.
 But I started wondering…if there were to be a sort of literary recasting of the movie, which literary characters would have the most in common with the movie characters?
 Continue reading “Recasting Mulan with Classic Literary Characters”→

 Classical Music Stories is a series that connects music to your favorite books and characters.
-Since listening to classical music can be like hearing a story (albeit an abstract one), imagining specific stories that match the music can make it that much more fun and accessible!
+Since listening to classical music can be like hearing a story, imagining specific stories that match the music can make it that much more fun and accessible!

 A genie shows up to your Halloween party and grants you a wish to attend any *lit* Halloween costume party of your choosing.
 (And by lit of course I mean literary.)

 For the first time in the history of the entire universe, this post outlines the key information you will need to make this incredibly difficult decision.
 It will not be easy choosing between the parties of Mr. Rochester and Sherlock Holmes (since after multiple years of extensive and careful research it is clear that the best Halloween costume party must be hosted by one of them), but we are now ready to present our preliminary findings.
 Without further ado, here is what our highest-level academic researchers have brought to the table: Continue reading “The Ultimate Guide to Choosing the Most “Lit” Halloween Costume Party (Rochester vs. Holmes)”→

 From fuzzy socks to pumpkin spice, literary characters have a lot in common with some of our favorite fall clichés: